Bloomberg's top editor calls client data policy 'inexcusable'

 "As data privacy has become a central concern to our clients, we should go above and beyond in protecting data, especially when we have even the appearance of impropriety," Winkler wrote.
 "And that's why we've made these recent changes to what reporters can access."

-The company's damage-control efforts encountered a potential setback later on Monday when the Financial Times reported that thousands of private messages, sent over Bloomberg terminals in 2009 and 2010, were uploaded to a non-secure online site, apparently by accident.
+The company's damage-control efforts encountered a potential setback later on Monday when the Financial Times reported that thousands of private messages, sent over Bloomberg terminals in 2009 and 2010, were uploaded to an unsecure online site, apparently by accident.

 The messages, sent between traders at some of the world's largest banks and their customers, contained confidential financial price information and trading activity, the newspaper reported.
 They were later removed from the site.